Oh no! We may not fully support the browser or device software you are using !

 The IRS can issue levies on taxpayers who have been given the chance to pay their debts and have not paid or set up a collection alternative.
 Most IRS levies are issued by an automated collection system (systemic levies).

-The IRS can issue a levy to a taxpayer’s income sources and third parties who hold assets on behalf of the taxpayer.
+The IRS can issue a levy on your income sources and on third parties who hold your assets.
 The most common levies are wage garnishments and bank levies.
-Another common levy is to levy the accounts receivable for a self-employed person or an independent contractor.
-Taxpayers often get into a dispute with the IRS on whether a levy against an independent contractor/self-employed person is a continuous levy or a one-time levy.
+Another common levy is on accounts receivable for self-employed people or independent contractors.
+Taxpayers often get into disputes with the IRS about whether a levy against an independent contractor/self-employed person is a continuous levy or a one-time levy.